 10 Ways to enjoy the Thai Northern capital like a local without breaking the bank

-Compared to Bangkok, we can not only consider Chiang Mai cheap, but in many ways it’s also a superior destination: From the fab Chiang Mai International Airport 10 minutes from the city centre (direct flights ICN-CNX with Korean Air) to main-stream points of interest like Chiang Mai Zoo & Night Safari.
+Compared to Bangkok, we can not only consider Chiang Mai cheap, but in many ways it’s also a superior destination: From the fab Chiang Mai International Airport 10 minutes from the city center (direct flights ICN-CNX with Korean Air) to main-stream points of interest like Chiang Mai Zoo & Night Safari.
 None of this is news to you though dear reader, so we offer for your perusal, planning and penny-pinching purposes the 10 Mag guide to Chiang Mai on a budget.

 Chiang Mai Cheap Hotel & Accommodation